amitportal/amitportal.github.io/index.md

 A curated list of public projects on GitHub — with a short professional profile and links to my work.

-## About (short bio)
+## About

-I’m **Amit Kumar** — a Social Architect, Data Scientist and Policy Designer focused on building ethical, permanent data and institutional assets that help governments, civic organisations, and communities make better decisions.
+I’m **Amit Kumar** — a Social Architect, Data Scientist and Policy Designer focused on building ethical, permanent data and institutional assets that help policy designers, democracy builders, civic organisations, and communities make better decisions.
 I combine systems thinking, first-principles design, and hands-on engineering to deliver scalable data architectures, GIS/mapping assets, and ML tooling — and to build the teams and processes that keep them running.
-(Source: my CV.)

 ## Selected highlights